 Submitted by Sara of Our Kind of Crazy

-In summer, stroll through Central Park, row a boat around the lake, then have a lunch for two at the Loeb Boathouse.
+In summer, stroll through Central Park, row a boat around the lake, then have lunch for two at the Loeb Boathouse.
 Wander around the Metropolitan Museum of Art – share a sangria on the rooftop terrace and enjoy the incredible views of Central Park or freshen up with a coffee in the medieval courtyard at the Cloisters uptown.

 Take the subway or yellow cab to Brooklyn Heights and enjoy the views of Manhattan from the Brooklyn Heights promenade.
 Stroll the streets of DUMBO and ride Jane’s Carousel together.
 Then walk across the Brooklyn Bridge to downtown Manhattan for constant skyline views.
-Take a sailing cruise around New York Harbor for up close sights of the Statue of Liberty with a glass of champagne in hand.
+Take a sailing cruise around New York Harbor for up-close views of the Statue of Liberty with a glass of champagne in hand.
 Snuggle together while watching a Broadway Show (you can get cheap tickets at one of the TKTS ticket booths), then finish your evening at the Aviary Bar on the 35th floor of the Mandarin Oriental Hotel with classic views of Midtown Manhattan.

 Wake up late for a leisurely brunch in one of the booths at Balthazar’s in Soho.
 Walk the High Line and cuddle together as you enjoy the sights along the way.
-Finish your weekend sampling one of New York’s fun food crazes before heading to the airport or train station.
+Finish your extended romantic weekend by sampling one of New York’s fun food crazes before heading to the airport or train station.
 One thing is for sure – you will be back!

 Submitted by James Ian of Travel Collecting

-Ocean City, Maryland, USA
+Try a Long Weekend Getaway in Winter to Ocean City, Maryland, USA

 Ocean City is Maryland’s (not to be confused with Ocean City, NJ) beach resort located on the Atlantic Coast of the Delmarva Peninsula.
 The city has been around since the late 1800s and is a prime summertime destination for families and high school seniors celebrating their graduation.